Championship (Indonesia): Promotion and relegation

 The first-place teams from both the Group A and B earn direct promotion to Super League, while the runners-up of each group face each other in a promotion play-off to compete for one additional promotion spot.

 The 10th-placed teams from both the Group A and B are directly relegated to Liga Nusantara, while the 9th-placed teams from each group compete in a relegation play-off to determine one more team to be relegated.

 Video Assistant Referee

 Video assistant referee (VAR) was introduced to Championship for the first time in the 2024–25 season during the final and promotion play-off matches.
-The 2025–26 season sees the full implementation of VAR for the first time.
+The 2025–26 season saw the full implementation of VAR for the first time.